maddyboussa/OpenGL-Graphics-Tools/README.md

 In order to do so, I implemented a Particle System class that handles the vertex data including velocity, position, and alpha over lifetime.
 Particle vertex data is sent to the GPU using vertex array drawing methods in order to reduce the processing power required to simulate many objects.
 A camera class is also created to allow users to alter the view angle of the particle system and visualize the coordinate system, as well as handling the projection of 3D objects onto a 2D viewing plane.

+## Skeleton Rig

+The skeleton rig tool allows users to visualize and manipulate the joints of an animtion rig skeleton.

+Utilizing transformation matrices and hierarchies in C++ and OpenGL, the skeleton rig has 16 rotatable joints that can be maneuvered into a variety of custom poses.
+Intuitive user controls were implemented to allow users to traverse the joints and transform the position of the specific limbs and joints in a realistic manner.
+A text file can be found within the project directory outlining the specific user controls.

 ## MORE COMING SOON